microsoft/pyright/docs/type-inference.md

 ### Ambiguous Type Inference

 In some cases, an expression’s type is ambiguous.
 For example, what is the type of the expression `[]`?
 Is it `List[None]`, `List[int]`, `List[Any]`, `Sequence[Any]`, `Iterable[Any]`?
 These ambiguities can lead to unintended type violations.
 Pyright uses several techniques for reducing these ambiguities based on contextual information.
-Heuristics are used in other cases.
+In the absence of contextual information, heuristics are used.

 ### Bidirectional Type Inference (Expected Types)

-One powerful technique the Pyright uses to eliminate type inference ambiguities is _bidirectional inference_.
+One powerful technique Pyright uses to eliminate type inference ambiguities is _bidirectional inference_.
 This technique makes use of an “expected type”.

-As we saw above, the type of the expression `[]` is ambiguous, but if this expression is passed as an argument to a function, and the parameter is annotated with the type `List[int]`, Pyright can now assume that the type of `[]` in this context must be `List[int]`.
+As we saw above, the type of the expression `[]` is ambiguous, but if this expression is passed as an argument to a function, and the corresponding parameter is annotated with the type `List[int]`, Pyright can now assume that the type of `[]` in this context must be `List[int]`.
 Ambiguity eliminated!

 This technique is called “bidirectional inference” because type inference for an assignment normally proceeds by first determining the type of the right-hand side (RHS) of the assignment, which then informs the type of the left-hand side (LHS) of the assignment.
 With bidirectional inference, if the LHS of an assignment has a declared type, it can influence the inferred type of the RHS.